 How Can You Pay Your Taxes?

 Those who used to pay taxes with a credit card have a number of other payment options.
-According to Gov.uk, taxpayers can still use a debit card to make payment.
+According to Gov.uk, taxpayers can still use a debit card to make payment, as well as direct debit, bank transfer or cheque.
 You can learn more about the following payment methods from the Gov.uk page on Paying HMRC.
 Be sure to leave enough time for your payment to arrive—and if your deadline falls on a weekend or bank holiday, your payment should reach HRMC on the last working day before, unless you're paying by debit card or Faster Payments.

 Estimated Time to Receive PaymentPayment Method